Focusing Forward - Relishing the Moments

 President and Sister Quinn with Shelby (Tibbetts) and William Torgenson & Olivia

-In CASRM we sprint to the end.
+Elder Welling is not the only one inquiring if we are looking forward to July.
+And, yes, we are.
+Our grandchildren for sure are!
+We just want everyone to know though that in CASRM we sprint to the end.
 President Quinn and I are choosing to focus forward and not count down.
 We intend to relish every minute until we cross that finish line.
 Until then we have lots to do!
+We hope to bless many missionaries lives!

 This week we said Good bye to three wonderful sister missionaries and welcomed five new missionaries.
 It is always a week of many emotions.
 And now I am sitting in Eureka ready for zone conferences tomorrow.
 Here is our journal prompt #35!
 Enjoy!
 Have a great week.
 Sister Quinn ❤️